Who's living at Rainham Hall?

 In the recent past, various items and memories have been shared with the Hall.
 Some things are relevant to the eras of our programmes, but not necessarily specific to individual residents.
 We store, care and maintain these items, ready to be displayed as required in the future.
 We record memories shared with us and they enhance our understanding of the Hall’s history.

 When the Hall opened in 2015 following a major conservation and interpretation project, our first programme 'Everything John Harle Left Behind', illuminated the life of the sea merchant, for whom the house was built in 1729.
-Our second and current programme, 'Remembering the Day Nursery' is based on memories of day nursery attendees during the 1940s and 1950s, allows us to shift the focus to a different era.
+Our second programme (2017-2018), 'Remembering the Day Nursery' was based on memories of day nursery attendees during the 1940s and 1950s, allowin us to shift the focus to a different era.
 Next we will look to the life and times of 1960s tenant, the Vogue photographer, Anthony Denney.
 Our changing interpretation approach will introduce the stories of many more inhabitants and continue until 2029 – the 300th anniversary of the building of Rainham Hall.